FINAL PLAN RELEASED

 - promoting environmentally sustainable design measures in the future buildings and public spaces in the centre, such as additional large tree plantings and water sensitive urban design.

-Preparation of this master plan involved extensive community engagement, background research and analysis.
-The key issues identified for the centre include:
+Preparation of the master plan involved extensive community engagement, background research and analysis.
+The key issues identified for the centre:

 - The centre benefits from a good mix of shops and services and a useable public domain.
 However, since the time the shops on the western edge of the central courtyard closed, community perceptions of the centre, and especially the level of activity, had changed.